A Glimpse of Dar Es Salaam

 The colorful and bustling port city of Dar es Salaam holds an important place in the history and culture of Tanzania and East Africa.
 This tour affords visitors a look at the city's development as a business center and the rich culture of the Tanzanian people.

-Continuing on, you will make your way to the University of Dar es Salaam for a brief glimpse at one of Tanzania's keystones in its development.
-From there, you will next travel to the wonderful Mwenge Carvers' market where a variety of craftsmen can be found working on the spectacular ebony carvings that are found in many of the gift shops throughout the country.
+Continuing on, you will make your way to the wonderful Mwenge Carvers' market where a variety of craftsmen can be found working on the spectacular ebony carvings that are found in many of the gift shops throughout the country.
+Using tools and skills passed down from generation to generation; the craftsmen carve a wide variety of curios, statues and models ranging from tiny Maasai figurines to huge wooden elephants.
 During your visit, you will have the opportunity to purchase a piece or two directly from the carver at reduced prices.

 Please note: This tour includes a minimal amount of walking; however there are some uneven surfaces at the Mwenge Carver's market and Tinga Tinga.
 The tour is available to wheelchair guests who have a collapsible wheelchair, are able to make their own way on and off the coach and have a companion to assist them.
 Those with mobility concerns are cautioned to evaluate their personal level of stamina and ability.
 Lightweight, casual clothing (shorts are not permitted); a hat; sunglasses; sunscreen and flat, comfortable walking shoes are suggested.
 The order of the sites viewed or visited may vary.